gglybin/ggy-auto/ansible/playbooks/convert_to_cdb_local/README.md

 :point_right: Downtime is required for your current Non-CDB database.
 It will be down during all time of CDB creation process.

+:point_right: Your Non-CDB database will be stopped.
+Then CDB instance will be created.
+After that PDB database will be created using xml file created from your Non-CDB database and plugged into CDB.
+All actions perform locally on same server.

 :point_right: Ensure you have enough free disk space for CDB and PDB databases.

 :point_right: CDB will be created with all components, except APEX - it will not be installed.
 Check table below for detailed list: